babicb/babicb.github.io/teaching.md

   ![caltech_teach2](/img/caltech_teach2.svg)

 The following is a summary of my overall teaching effectiveness for the three most recent classes I have taught at the University of Michigan.
 I have included all evaluations.
 The students were asked to evaluate my overall excellence as a teacher, on a scale from 1 to 5.

+Since the department at Michigan provided historical data, I have also included 5 year departmental averages for comparison.

   ![um_teach1](/img/um_teach1.svg)